emaccumber/personal-site/README.md

 # Personal Website

-A minimal and fast personal website for showcasing photography, videography, and blog content.
+A minimal and elegant personal website for showcasing photography, videography, and writing.
+Built with Next.js for performance and flexibility.

 ## Features

-- Photography portfolio
+- Photography portfolio with album organization
-- Videography showcase
+- Videography showcase with interactive thumbnails
+- Blog/writing section with markdown support
-- Blog (future)
+- Information/about page
-- Fast performance
+- Fast performance and SEO-friendly
 - Simple content management using markdown and JSON files
 - Mobile-responsive design with hamburger menu
 - Media assets served from Backblaze B2
+- Clean minimalist design that puts content first

 ## Getting Started